 What is a furlough?

-Furlough's have become increasingly common as the pandemic has continued to devastate the American job market.
+Furloughs have become increasingly common as the pandemic has continued to devastate the American job market.
 In short, a furlough is when an employee is put on an unpaid leave from work for an indefinite amount of time.
 According to the Office for Personnel Management, there are two types of furlough:

 "An administrative furlough is a planned event by an agency which is designed to absorb reductions necessitated by downsizing, reduced funding, lack of work, or any budget situation other than a lapse in appropriations.
 Furloughs that would potentially result from sequestration would generally be considered administrative furloughs."

-"A shutdown furlough (also called an emergency furlough) occurs when there is a lapse in appropriations, and can occur at the beginning of a fiscal year, if no funds have been appropriated for that year, or upon expiration of a continuing resolution, if a new continuing resolution or appropriations law is not passed.
-In a shutdown furlough, an affected agency would have to shut down any activities funded by annual appropriations that are not excepted by law.
-Typically, an agency will have very little to no lead time to plan and implement a shutdown furlough."
+“A shutdown furlough (also called an emergency furlough) occurs when there is a lapse in appropriations, and can occur at the beginning of a fiscal year, if no funds have been appropriated for that year, or upon expiration of a continuing resolution, if a new continuing resolution or appropriations law is not passed.
+In a shutdown furlough, an affected agency would have to shut down any activities funded by annual appropriations that are not accepted by law.
+Typically, an agency will have very little to no lead time to plan and implement a shutdown furlough.”

-A furlough is, by its nature, temporary, but that doesn't mean that you can count on getting your job back.
-Many private and public companies have furloughed employees as a cost saving measure in hopes of weathering the economic turmoil of COVID-19 and hiring back furloughed employees as soon as possible, but as economies grind to a halt across the world, it becomes more and more likely that furlough will turn to permanent termination for many workers.
-As Jie Feng, an assistant professor in the Rutgers School of Management and Labor Relations told the Society for Human Resource Management, "Unlike layoffs, furloughs reduce labor costs without adding new costs such as severance packages and outplacement services."
+A furlough is, by its nature, temporary, but that doesn’t mean that you can count on getting your job back.
+Many private and public companies have furloughed employees as a cost-saving measure in hopes of weathering the economic turmoil of COVID-19 and hiring back furloughed employees as soon as possible, but as economies grind to a halt across the world, it becomes more and more likely that furlough will turn to permanent termination for many workers.
+As Jie Feng, an assistant professor in the Rutgers School of Management and Labor Relations told the Society for Human Resource Management, “Unlike layoffs, furloughs reduce labor costs without adding new costs such as severance packages and outplacement services.”
 That means that, unfortunately, your company may just be putting off termination in order to avoid the costs associated with it.

-While you likely still have healthcare as a furloughed employee, its not a guarantee, so its worth verifying with your specific company what benefits you retain during your leave.
+While you likely still have healthcare as a furloughed employee, its not a guarantee, so it’s worth verifying with your specific company what benefits you retain during your leave.

 Do I qualify for unemployment if I've been furloughed?

-While you wait to see how long your furlough lasts, you can at least take comfort knowing that you probably qualify for unemployment benefits, particularly as they've been expanded under the $2 trillion coronavirus relief package.
-Usually, it wouldn't be a guarantee that furloughed workers would qualify for unemployment (it depends on the state you live in) but thanks to the new relief packaged, anyone who was furloughed due to the coronavirus outbreak qualifies for unemployment insurance.
-Additionally, unlike filing for unemployment because you've lost your job, furloughed employees do not have to prove they lost their jobs.
-Keep in mind that if you're on paid leave or are able to work from home, you won't qualify for the updated unemployment benefits.
+While you wait to see how long your furlough lasts, you can at least take comfort in knowing that you probably qualify for unemployment benefits, particularly as they’ve been expanded under the $2 trillion coronavirus relief package.
+Usually, it wouldn’t be a guarantee that furloughed workers would qualify for unemployment (it depends on the state you live in) but thanks to the new relief packaged, anyone who was furloughed due to the coronavirus outbreak qualifies for unemployment insurance.
+Additionally, unlike filing for unemployment because you’ve lost your job, furloughed employees do not have to prove they lost their jobs.
+Keep in mind that if you’re on paid leave or are able to work from home, you won’t qualify for the updated unemployment benefits.

 According to CNET, you are likely eligible for additional unemployment under the new package if: "you're a part-time or self-employed worker, as well as if you're already unemployed or can't work because of COVID-19."